ZareefJafar/Dynamic-Report-Scheduler/README.md

 Upcoming features:
-* Support for Microsoft SQL Server, MySQL
+* Add support for Microsoft SQL Server, MySQL
 * Schedule SFTP Upload and Download
 * Support for Monthly, yearly, weekly and more custom intervals